flextype-plugins/php-embed/README.md

 </p>

 ## Introduction
-PHP Embed plugin allows you to embed php code into your page.
+PHP Embed plugin for Flextype allows you to embed php code into your page.

 ## Installation
 Unzip plugin to the folder `/site/plugins/`